Spruce carpet: Distribution

-Found from the British Isles and France through central Europe to the north of the Carpathian Mountains.
-In the north to the south of Scandinavia.
-In the south there are isolated occurrences in the Pyrenees, in Corsica, on the Italian peninsula, in the Carpathians and in the mountains of Greece (including Peloponnese) as well as in Bulgaria.
+Thera britannica is found in several regions across Europe.
+This includes the British Isles and France, Scandinavia, and Central Europe to the north of the Carpathian Mountains.
+In the south, there are isolated occurrences in the Pyrenees, Corsica, the Italian peninsula, the Carpathians, the mountains of Greece (including Peloponnese), and Bulgaria.
 The species is more common than in the southern areas in the northern regions of the Alps.

-Outside of Europe, there are confirmed reports from the north-west and north-east of Turkey, Transcaucasia and the Caucasus.
+Additional sightings of Thera britannica have been confirmed northwest and northeast of Turkey, Transcaucasia, and the Caucasus.

 Description

-Its wingspan is about 30–36 mm.
-Very similar to grey pine carpet, but is usually more richly marked and greyer in appearance.
-The ground colour of the forewing varies between light grey to blackish grey.
-Within the median band there are individual dark brown reddish-brown stains (shapes) which are often marked with a white border.
+The wingspan of Thera britannica is about 30–36 mm.
+While it closely resembles the grey pine carpet, it is usually more richly marked and greyer in appearance.
+The ground colour of the forewing varies from light grey to blackish grey.
+Within the median band, there are individual dark-brown and reddish-brown stains (shapes) which are often marked with a white border.
 Three or more of these shapes are ovoid areas located towards the trailing edge.
 The median band is fluted and normally edged narrowly with white.
 The sub-terminal line is generally well marked.
 The spring brood is an overall brown rather than grey.
 Important differential characters are the white marginal line to central band, the distinct sub-terminal line and the dark grey-brown hindwings.
-It closely resembles Thera obeliscata See Townsend et al.

 Similar species

-Itself variable Thera britannica closely resembles some forms of Thera obeliscata In case of doubt, specialists should be consulted for determination.
+Itself variable, Thera britannica closely resembles some forms of Thera obeliscata.